Tosotada/identity-frontend/CONTRIBUTING.md

 ### Javascript
-Since most javascript operations involve hydrating an existing element, and to avoid directly querying the DOM there's a small abstraction layer in [js/components.js](https://github.com/guardian/identity-frontend/blob/master/public/js/components.js).
-This handles hydrating
+Since most javascript operations involve hydrating an existing element, and directly querying the DOM is error-prone, there's a small abstraction layer that handles hydrating elements and attaching your Javascript code to all matching elements on the page.

-All javascript must attach itself to a existing HTML element with given CSS class names.
+All javascript must attach itself to a existing HTML element with a given CSS classname.
 Components are manually loaded from a list in [js/components.js](https://github.com/guardian/identity-frontend/blob/master/public/js/components.js), when you write a component you must export the following, then add it to the component list.

- - A CSS `selector` they want to attach themselves to
+ - An `init` function that will receive the html element.
- - An `init` function that will receive the components.
-This abstracts away manually handling binding javascript and HTML together.
+ - A CSS `selector` your components wants to attach itself to
  - There's also `initOnce` which is optional and runs only once in the app lifecycle regardless of how many elements your component hits.

 ```js